- Agronomic: corn, grass (misc. perennial), hay

 - Sustainable Communities: new business opportunities

-To achieve objective 2, we provided opportunities for dairy producers to meet with other attendees of the workshop and to meet technical experts who can advise them individually and in person.
+Objective 2 shall be achieved by providing the opportunity for dairy producers to meet with other attendees of the workshop and to meet technical experts who can advise them individually and in person.
+Contact information for all workshop participants will be distributed to facilitate followup communications.

-To achieve objective 3, we provided dairy producers with tools they need to be successful in their transition to organic.
-An increase in organic dairy production will enhance the sustainability of our regional dairy industry.
+Objective 3 shall be achieved by providing dairy producers with tools they need to be successful in their transition to organic.
+An increase in organic dairy production, as we have discussed, will enhance the sustainability of our regional dairy industry.

-To achieve objective 4, we used the grant funds provided to cover the costs of bringing technical experts to our region to advise dairy producers as a group, with some time provided for individual questions and concerns to be addressed.
+Objective 4 shall be achieved by securing grant funding to cover the costs of bringing technical experts to our region to advise dairy producers as a group, with some time provided for individual questions and concerns to be addressed.